SSH Tunnel Port Forwarding

 |

-denotes the IP address to bind to, which can be omitted; port
+indicates the bound IP address and can be omitted; port

-refers to the port number that the SOCKS proxy server listens on.
-This command will launch a SOCKS proxy server on the local computer and bind it to the specified port.
+indicates the port number the SOCKS proxy server listens on.
+This command will start a SOCKS proxy server on the local computer and bind the server to the specified port.

 |